Inokashira Park

 The unusual vending machine

-Not photo-related, but you can find a new culinary experience there.
-You just need to find the unusual vending machine.
+This isn’t photo-related, but a new culinary experience is there.
+Find the unusual vending machine.
 It sells bread, canned grasshoppers, and bee larvae!!
-I’m warning you though because if you find them, they will be expensive!!
+I’m warning you, they are expensive!

-Inokashira Park is a great place for photographers.
-And once you are finished, the area around Kichijoji station is fun to explore.
+Inokashira Park is a great Tokyo photo spot.
+It has much for photographers.
+And once you are finished, head to the Kichijoji station area.
+That area is fun to explore too.
 You could spend a whole day there.

-And if you don’t know, the temple in the park is dedicated to the goddess Benzaiten.
+If you don’t know, the temple in the park is dedicated to the goddess Benzaiten.
 Rumor says she is a jealous deity and cursed the pond’s swan boats.
 Any couple that rides them is bound to break up.
-I don’t believe in that type of thing, but many people do.
+I don’t believe in that, but many people do.
 Who knows, it might be true.
+Let us know if you have experience with it!

 Leave a Comment